Anti-Ramsey forbidden poset problems: Introduction

 Note that if for all maximal or minimal elements of $T$ we have $h(T\setminus \{t\})=h(T)$, then the result follows from $\ar(n,T)\le \LA(n,T)$ of (\ref{triv}) and $1+\LA(n,\cP^-(T))\le \ar(n,T)$ of Proposition \ref{lowertriv} (2).
 Also, if $T$ has a largest or a smallest element, then the theorem follows from Proposition \ref{lowertriv} (2) and Proposition \ref{uppertriv} (2).
 So the hard part of the result is about tree posets $T$ containing a minimal or maximal element $m$ that is contained in all longest chains of $T$ and yet $m$ is neither smallest nor largest element of $T$.
+For example, in the poset on elements $a,b,c,d,e$ with $a\prec c, a\prec d, b\prec d, d\prec e$ being all cover relations, $e$ is contained in both chains of legth 3, namely $a\prec d\prec e, b\prec d\prec e$, but $e$ is not a largest element as $c\not\prec e$.
+Note that Proposition ~\ref{noC2} covers all tree posets for which $\ar(n,T)=o(\binom{n}{\lfloor n/2\rfloor})$, so the following theorem holds only for all other tree posets.